agormp/sumt/README.md

                         rooting (two input trees can have the same set of bipartitions, but be rooted in different locations).

-Rooting of summary tree (pick one option):
+Rooting of summary tree:
   --rootmid             perform midpoint rooting of summary tree --rootminvar          perform minimum variance rooting of summary tree -r TAXON [TAXON ...]  root summary tree on specified outgroup taxon/taxa --rootfile FILE       root summary tree on outgroup taxa listed in file (one name per line) --rootmaxfreq         root summary tree on bipartition where root is located most frequently in
                         input trees.
 NOTE: only meaningful if input trees are estimated using clock model

 Bayesian phylogeny options:
   -b NUM                burnin: fraction of trees to discard [0 - 1; default: 0.25]